 1. Plan

 Like most others, the waterfall methodology for project management starts with an initial planning phase.
-Through planning, the project manager works with leaders/stakeholders to identify the requirements for the project and the goals that they are aiming to meet.
-At this point, they are loosely defined, and any perceived risks and assumptions are identified and detailed.
+Through planning, the project manager works with leaders/stakeholders to identify the project’s requirements and the goals they aim to meet.
+They are loosely defined at this point, and any perceived risks and assumptions are identified and detailed.

 2. Design

-After the project manager has successfully closed the planning phase, the team can begin with the design portion.
+After the project manager successfully closes the planning phase, the team can begin with the design portion.
 Here, the basic ideas gathered within the planning phase are narrowed down and transformed into more definitive, actionable concepts.
 All these factors are then addressed and used to create a project roadmap.
-Within this guide, matters like the budget, timeframe, and overall objectives are clearly defined.
+This guide clearly defines the budget, timeframe, and overall objectives.

 3. Implement

-The implementation phase starts after all design work has been hashed out and everyone is on the same page with the direction that the project will take.
+The implementation phase starts after all design work has been hashed out and everyone is on the same page with the project’s direction.
 After receiving approval to close the design phase, everyone on the team is assigned specific roles and duties.
-They can begin working on the important tasks at hand.
+They can begin working on the essential tasks at hand.
 This phase of the waterfall project management methodology is where most of the time will be spent on each project.
 While doing the work, project managers will continually document the progress made and mitigate any risks or problems as they arise.

 4. Verification

 The fourth step when following the waterfall methodology for project management is the verification or testing phase.
 Moving on to this section verifies that all the work outlined in the design phase has since been completed according to plan.
-Relying on certain metrics like customer satisfaction, for instance, allows the project manager to identify any areas of concern.
-If errors are detected or the project has failed to meet all of the objectives outlined, the team must re-evaluate the entire project starting at phase one to identify what went wrong before moving on to the final stage of the waterfall method.
+For instance, relying on specific metrics like customer satisfaction allows the project manager to identify any areas of concern.
+Suppose errors are detected or the project has failed to meet all the objectives outlined.
+In that case, the team must re-evaluate the project starting at phase one to identify what went wrong before moving on to the final stage of the waterfall method.

 5. Maintenance